FairwindsOps/rok8s-scripts/examples/minimal/README.md

 * In your project settings on CircleCI, go to "Environment Variables"
 * Add an environment variable named `quay_robot`, and paste the value from Quay
 * Add an environment variable named `quay_token`, and paste the value from Quay

+#### Configure Your Deployment

 * Update the rok8s-scripts configuration and Kubernetes deployment with the image registry:
 	* Edit `./deploy/production.config` with your quay organization and repository name, by setting `EXTERNAL_REGISTRY_BASE_DOMAIN` and `REPOSITORY_NAME`
 	* Edit `./deploy/minimal-production.deployment.yml` with your quay organization and repository name, by setting `image` under `spec -> template -> spec -> containers -> *`
+* IF you did not use quay.io as your image registry, edit the `.circleci/config.yml` file at the root of your repository, and remove the `docker login ...` line from the `references -> build_image -> commands` section.

 ### Setting up Kubernetes
 > Note: Using your personal kubeconfig is NOT recommended.
 It is much more secure